Alignak-monitoring-contrib/alignak-demo/README.rst

 Manage Alignak extensions
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-To check what is installed (note that I also installed some RC packages...):
+To check what is installed:
 ::

     pip freeze | grep alignak